7 Ways to Deliver the Best Onboarding Experience for New Hires

 Most passive candidates are content with their positions.
 They aren’t aggressively looking for new ones because of this.
 Gaining their trust and directing their interest are the only ways to get them to break out of their routine.
 Both tasks cannot be accomplished by a general email that may have been distributed to hundreds of recipients.

-Emails that are personalized demand more thought.
+When recruiting passive candidates, personalized emails demand more thought.
 To save time, you could employ a general template.
 However, the email’s body should discuss what brought you to a candidate’s profile in the first place.
 Mention how their (particular) accomplishments relate to the position or business you’re looking to source for – just enough information to get a conversation going.

 9. Offer candidates a work-life balance